 The federally assisted construction contractor certifies that he does not maintain or provide for his employees any segregated facilities at any of his establishments, and that he does not permit his employees to perform their services at any location, under his control, where segregated facilities are maintained.
 The federally assisted construction contractor certifies further that he will not maintain or provide for his employees any segregated facilities at any of his establishments, and that he will not permit his employees to perform their services at any location, under his control, where segregated facilities are maintained.
-The federally assisted construction contractor certifies further that he will not permit his employees to perform their services at any location, under his control, where segregated facilities are maintained.
 The federally assisted construction contractor agrees that a breach of this certification is a violation of the equal opportunity clause in this contract.